Jane Blalock

-Early life and education
+Early life

 Jane Blalock was born in Portsmouth, New Hampshire on September 19, 1945.
 Raised in Portsmouth, her father, Richard Blalock, worked as a newspaper editor in town.
 She began golfing at age 13, and credits her family with being supportive of her different endeavors, including athletics.
+She spent years practicing golf at the nearby country club.

+Amateur career

-After years of practicing golf at the nearby country club, Blalock attended Rollins College in Winter Park, Florida.
+Blalock attended Rollins College in Winter Park, Florida.
 She continued to play amateur golf as she studied, winning the New Hampshire Amateur in 1965, 1966, and 1968, and also winning the Florida Intercollegiate Championship in 1966.
 She graduated from Rollins College in 1967 with a degree in history.

-Blalock began working as a high school history teacher upon graduation, and a year later she borrowed money to return from New Hampshire to Florida, where she spent five weeks taking lessons from golfer and instructor Bob Toski.
+Blalock began working as a high school history teacher upon graduation.
+A year later she borrowed money to return from New Hampshire to Florida, where she spent five weeks taking lessons from golfer and instructor Bob Toski, who was also from New England.
 She won the New England Amateur tournament in 1967 and 1968.
 The following winter, Blalock returned to work at a country club in Florida, laboring on the driving range and doing odd jobs while listening to Toski advise students.